The Birth of a Flag

 Narrator: Have you ever stopped to think about how a flag is born?
 Today we are here to show how our flag was made!

-First, we add the red for courage (first Scout raises red strip and deposits into container by holding loose end of roll allowing roll to "stream".
+First, we add the red for courage (the first Scout raises red strip and deposits into the container by holding the loose end of the roll allowing the roll to "stream".
 The courage of those gallant men who have given their lives defending the freedom of our great country.
 Red is for the courage of those Scouts who have accepted the challenge of advancement and development of mind, body, and character.

-Next we add some white for purity (next Scout raises white strip and deposits into container by holding loose end of roll allowing roll to "stream".) the purity of the birth of a new nation which struggled for life carved from virgin wilderness.
+Next, we add some white for purity (next Scout raises white strip and deposits into the container by holding the loose end of the roll allowing the roll to "stream".) the purity of the birth of a new nation which struggled for life carved from the virgin wilderness.
 The white is also for the purity of a new Cub Scout just beginning the great adventure of Scouting.